Comparing Logical and Physical ERD

 5. Keep Physical Model selected in the Select Parent Model window and click OK.

-6. You should see a new ERD formed, which looks quite similar to the logical ERD, except that the entities are in orange and with a primary key column automatically created.
+6. You should see a new ERD formed, which looks quite similar to the logical ERD, except that the entities are in orange and have a primary key column automatically created.

 physical erd formed